Krv-Analytics/Thema/README.md

 ### Modeling
 Here are the most relevant files for our modeling pipeline:
 ```
-├── coal_mapper.py
-├── coal_mapper_helper.py
+├── jmapper.py
 ├── model.py
 ├── model_generator.py
 ├── model_helper.py
 ├── model_selector.py
 ├── model_selector_helper.py
 ```
-We provide two classes `CoalMapper` and `Model`. `CoalMapper` is essentially a wrapper for [scikit-tda's](https://kepler-mapper.scikit-tda.org/en/latest/) `KepplerMapper` with a few extra bells and whistles.
+We provide two classes `JMapper` and `Model`. `JMapper` adds some new functionality to [scikit-tda's](https://kepler-mapper.scikit-tda.org/en/latest/) `KepplerMapper` .
 Our `Model` uses the graph structure of the Mapper output as a clustering interpretation: namely each connected component we consider to be a cluster and provide functionality for analyzing a density based description of each cluster.

 #### 4. Model Generation
 You can generate a specific model by running:
 ```
-$ python src/modeling/model_generator.py --projection path/to/projection
+$ python src/modeling/model_generator.py --raw path/to/raw --clean path/to/clean --projection path/to/projection
 ```